The Memory Of Water

 Project timeline 2019-2025

-The project started in September 2019.
-The first creative residency took place in Lithuania - Nida Art Colony.
-In 2020 Vilija Vitkute (visual artist/body painter) and Małgorzata Suś (dancer/choreographer) founded The Memory of Water Productions, a non-profit organization that connects various art disciplines with works for the protection of water and marine life.
-It gathers professional artists, scientists, and activists, and brings them together to create performances, films, photography, and audiovisual installations.
+The project started in September 2019 with the first creative residency taking place in Lithuania at Nida Art Colony In 2020, Vilija Vitkute (visual artist/body painter) and Małgorzata Suś (dancer/choreographer) founded The Memory of Water Productions, a non-profit organization that connects various art disciplines with a focus on the protection of water and marine life.
+It gathers professional artists, scientists, and activists to create performances, films, photography, and audiovisual installations.

-At the beginning, the goal of the project was to create a big-scale dance & body painting performance that speaks about water and raises awareness about the climate crisis.
-It was meant to be presented in the frame of the European Culture Capital event in Lithuania in 2020, but because of the pandemic and financial crisis the project was canceled.
+Initially, the goal of the project was to create a large-scale dance and body painting performance addressing water and raising awareness about the climate crisis.
+It was meant to be presented as part of the European Capital of Culture event in Lithuania in 2020, but due to the pandemic and financial crisis, the project was canceled.

-Today, after 4 years of developing the project, we wish to deliver the final result - The Memory Of Water exhibition and performance.
-We decided to present it in smaller performance and the exhibition format because of the visual character of the project, and collaborate with a large gallery space where the artworks can stay for a long time and be seen by a bigger audience.
-We plan to present all that we have created in the past 4 years: a series of photography, dance/art films created in Iceland, Gotland, and Norway, behind-the-scenes documentary, paper costumes/art installations, and a live bodypainting & dance performance for the vernissage opening event.
-Our exhibition will bring the audience on a water journey and address topics such as climate crisis, bleaching corals, the condition of marine animals, melting ice, the uniqueness of the Arctic nature, the endangered Baltic Sea environment, and human loss of connection to nature.
+We plan to present we have created over the past five years: a series of photographs, dance/art films from Iceland, Gotland, Norway, and the Azores, a behind-the-scenes documentary, paper costumes/art, and a live body painting and dance performance.
+Our exhibition will take the audience on a journey through water and address topics such as the climate crisis, coral bleaching, the condition of marine animals, melting ice, the uniqueness of nature, the endangered Baltic Sea environment and humanity's loss of connection to nature.
 The aim is to bring hope and inspire change.